-- a) possess at least one qualification level higher than the training level. - b) registered and licensed in accordance with the TVET Act, 2013. - c) be able to plan a training session, deliver competence based training (CBET), conduct competence assessment and maintain training facilities. - d) have the relevant technical and vocational competencies at least to the level being delivered or assessed. - e) renew training licence periodically based on evidence of continuous professional development as specified in the TVETA Regulations, 2015 and the Trainers Qualification Framework.
+- i.
+A trainer shall possess at least one qualification level higher than the training level. - ii. registered and licensed in accordance with the TVET Act, 2013; - iii.
+A trainer should be able to plan a training session, deliver competence based training (CBT), conduct competence assessment and maintain training facilities. - iv.
+Each trainer have the relevant technical and vocational competencies at least to the level being delivered or assessed; - v.
+A trainer shall renew training licence periodically based on evidence of continuous professional development as specified in the TVETA regulations, 2015 i.
+Entry to various levels of CBET will be guided by the KNQF requirements shown in the table below: